 Bravely she strides into the inferno, reaching for her wand and chanting.
 But as soon as she puts out some of the flames it seems the fire is getting more intense, burning even more fiercely, somewhere else.
 She quickly realizes even magic is not enough to put an end to this blazing conflagration that hungrily tears away at the wooden structure of the Cove.
 Raising her eyes, she watches in horror the flames licking the ceiling.
 She can hear the fire roar upstairs…

 Oh, no!
 It can’t be too late!

-The flames are snaking down the ramp and she hesitates, retracing her steps towards the old Cove’s only telephone.
-Covering her face with her long skirt and coughing, she gropes through the thick smoke for the phone at the side table.
+The flames are snaking along the ramp and she hesitates.
+She needs to call the fire department.
+She retraces her steps towards the old Cove’s only telephone.
+Coughing, she covers her face with her long skirt and gropes through the thick smoke for the phone at the side table.
 Breathless she dials 911 before heading for the stairs once again.

 Granny hurriedly collects her most cherished items, tripping on the now hot floorboards and fumbling through the smoke for her things.
 Eyes burning, she can hear the windows downstairs crack and splinter through the deafening roar of the fire.

-The palantìr is surrounded by scrolls to protect it, and her rarest ingredients quickly folded in soft leather.
-The spell books and other items are thrown in until the wooden chest is so laden she can hardly close it.
+She opens the biggest of the many chest and empties it make room for the real valuables.
+The irreplaceable palantìr goes in first surrounded by scrolls to protect it, followed by her rarest ingredients, quickly folded in soft leather.
+Spell books and other items are thrown in until the wooden chest is so laden she can hardly close it.